microsoft/BotBuilder-V3/Builder/Node/libraries/latest.md

 ## Release Notes
 The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

+### v1.0.0

+__Breaking Changes__

+These changes will impact some bots.

+* Simple closure based handlers are now single step waterfalls.
+* If a dialog steps past the end of a waterfall the dialog is automatically ended.

+__Other Changes__

+* Exposed SimpleDialog class from both module & docs.
+* DialogAction.validatedPrompt() now returns a Dialog which makes it more strongly typed.
+* Fixed an issue with the LuisDialog on() & onDefault() handlers eating exceptions.
+* Fixed issue with telegram not showing buttons on re-prompt.
+* Updated LKG build and package.json version.

 ### v0.11.1
 * Fixed a bug causing multiple messages to get rejected by the live servers.
 * Updated LKG build and package.json version.